commitd/actions/README.md

       - name: Use action
         uses: ./${env.ACTION}
+        # Include any inputs your action needs
-        with:
+        # with:
-          value: "Hello from GitHub Actions"
+        #  value: "123"
 ```

 ## Adding a new composite or Docker action